onepizzateam/AudioTrove/README.md

 ## the problem

 Every lab or team curating speech data ends up writing the same glue: load audio, run VAD, run SNR, checkpoint so a crash doesn't cost 6 hours, write a manifest.
-NVIDIA NeMo Curator and Alibaba Data-Juicer do this and more — segment-level filtering, GPU-scale fan-out, quality-model chains — but that's real infrastructure weight if you just want the VAD+SNR+resumability part on a laptop or a single box.
+NVIDIA NeMo Curator and Alibaba Data-Juicer do this and more — GPU-scale fan-out, quality-model chains, distributed orchestration — but that's real infrastructure weight if you just want VAD+SNR+segmentation+resumability on a laptop or a single box.

-AudioTrove is the small version of that: three filter/transformer interfaces, a sequential executor, SQLite checkpointing.
+AudioTrove is the small version of that: three filter/transformer interfaces (including fan-out), a executor that runs sequentially or across local worker processes, and SQLite checkpointing.
 Not a replacement for NeMo Curator at scale — a lighter thing for the common case.

 ## installation